sompagnimdi/manipulate-the-dom/readme.md

 - Event Handling

 ## Resources
-This Gist has a helpful section on DOM querying and creation [DOM Gist](https://gist.github.com/thegitfather/9c9f1a927cd57df14a59c268f118ce86)
+This [DOM Gist](https://gist.github.com/thegitfather/9c9f1a927cd57df14a59c268f118ce86) has a helpful section on DOM querying and creation

 ## Setup
 You're provided a basic website with included `index.html`, `style.css`, and `script.js`.
-All of your work will go in `script.js`, you shouldn't have to edit `index.html` or `style.css`.
-Please write each solution inside of a function.
-Every solution should be its own function.
-Don't forget to call the function.
+All of your work will go in `script.js` - you shouldn't have to edit `index.html` or `style.css`.
+Please create individual functions for each solution.
+Don't forget to **call** the function once you're finished.

 ## Completion
-Parts 1 through 8 required, Parts 9 and 10 are BONUS.
+Parts 1 through 8 are required, Part 9 is BONUS.

 ## Accessing DOM Elements (Querying)
 Let's start with some simple query selecting.

 #### Part 1
 DOM's personal website title is a bit wordy.
-Write a JavaScript statement that selects the `#main-title`.
-The element has an id of `#main-title` - remember there are a couple different ways of querying by **id**.
-Change the text of the title to something shorter.
+Write a JavaScript statement that selects the `#main-title` ID element.
+Remember there are a couple of ways to query **id**.
+Change the **text** of the title to something shorter.

 #### Part 2
 Select the `body` and change the background-color to a new color of your choice.